cs-aman/Currency-Exchange-Comparison-Tool/README.md

 1. Allows users to compare exchange rates between two currencies.<br style="line-height: 0.5;">
 2. Aims to help users find the best exchange rate available.<br  style="line-height: 0.5;">
 3. Utilizes different APIs such as Fixer and Currency Beacon to retrieve exchange rates.<br style="line-height: 0.5;">

+# Pre-Requisites

+1.Ensure Python is installed on your system.
+You can download and install Python <a href="https://www.python.org/ftp/python/3.12.1/python-3.12.1-amd64.exe">.
+2.Install the Requests library using pip (pip install requests).
+This library allows you to make HTTP requests, which is necessary to communicate with APIs like Fixer and Currency Beacon.
+3.Obtain an API key from Fixer (or any other currency exchange API service you intend to use) to authenticate and access their services.
+If using Currency Beacon, acquire an API key for their services as well.
+4.Install Visual Studio Code for editing and running your Python code from <a href="https://code.visualstudio.com/download">.
+5.A stable internet connection is required to fetch data from the APIs.